fatso83/node-file-builder/README.md

 # About
-The actual file concatenation logic has been ripped from the insides of PrePros, so thanks to  @subash for releasing those parts under the MIT license.
+The actual file concatenation logic has been ripped from the insides of PrePros, so thanks to [Subash Pratakh](http://github.com/subash)  for releasing those parts under the MIT license.

 # Problems?
 Pull requests?